-As a recipient of federal financial assistance, we must reduce language barriers that can prevent meaningful access to our programs, information, and services by LEP individuals.
 As part of this effort we complete a "Limited English Proficiency Self-Assessment" or LEP Assessment, designed to balance four factors:

 - 1. Demography: number and/or proportion of LEP persons served and languages spoken in service area. - 2.
 Frequency: rate of contact with service or program. - 3.
 Importance: nature and importance of program/service/plan to people's lives. - 4.
 Resources: available resources, including language assistance services.
 The number and/or proportion of LEP persons served and languages spoken in the service area.